SyneRBI/SIRF-SuperBuild/docker/README.md

 - *Create*: typically refers to making a *container* from an *image*
     + often recreated for a semi-clean slate - especially if data is shared with the host computer so that no data is lost on disposal

-## SIRF Image Building and Container Creation

-The docker image can be built from source using `SyneRBI/SIRF-SuperBuild` by following the steps below.
-Alternatively, simply run `docker pull synerbi/sirf` to download a pre-built image.
+[`docker-compose`][docker-compose] provides a way to create and launch images and containers, specifying port forwarding etc.
 `docker-compose` is used to help with creating containers (and even building images).
 It should be added to your `PATH` or at least have the executable copied to `SIRF-SuperBuild/docker`.

+## Creating and using SIRF containers

+The docker images can be built from source or pulled using `SyneRBI/SIRF-SuperBuild`, and containers created, by following the steps below.

+Please note that these instructions will mount the `SIRF-SuperBuild/docker/devel` folder on the host as `/devel` in the docker container.
+The container will copy
+[SIRF-Exercises] into this folder if not present.
+This means that files and notebooks in `/devel` will be persistent between sessions and even docker-image upgrades.
+You should therefore remove the contents of `SIRF-SuperBuild/docker/devel` if you want to really start afresh.

-### Linux CLI
+### Creating a container providing a Linux CLI with SIRF

+#### Using a Linux or MacOS CLI
+Build/pull the image:
 ```bash
 # Either:
 SIRF-SuperBuild/docker$ docker pull synerbi/sirf